 The UCA Police Department's lobby is open 24-hours a day.
 The on-duty communications specialist is available to assist at the lobby window.
 The web address for the UCAPD is www.ucapd.org.
 Contact information for each member of the UCAPD is located on the website.
 UCAPD will respond as quickly as possible to any request for assistance, whether it is an emergency or not.
 Response time is based on current activity and the severity of the call.
 Crimes in progress, traffic accidents, and medical assists have a higher priority than other types of calls.
 It cannot be stated enough how important it is to promptly and accurately report crime, no matter where it occurs.
-If a crime is not promptly reported, evidence can be lost and/or a suspect could elude arrest.
-If a crime is not accurately reported, leads could be missed and an investigation could head the wrong direction.
+If a crime is not promptly reported, leads could be missed and an investigation could head the wrong direction.
 If you see a crime or emergency, promptly report it to UCAPD and answer questions as accurately as you can.
 The investigation can only be as good as the information received.
 If you see or receive knowledge of criminal activity or other emergencies, or if you are the victim of such, please contact UCAPD or any campus official.